nseymoursmith/conchord/README.md

 # Conchord: A keyboard & mouse controlled MIDI stradella emulation
 ## Introduction
+N.B.
+This documentation isn't fully up to date, but gives you a sense of how the whole thing works.
+Proper updates to documentation to come.

 ![An image of the conchord program running.
 5 rows of 12 keys, with one top row of register keys](documentation/conchord.png "conchord")

 Info on the accordion stradella layout that this emulates can be found [here](https://en.wikipedia.org/wiki/Stradella_bass_system).